uplimit/course-dbt/README.md

 # Analytics engineering with dbt

-Template repository for the projects and environment of the course: Analytics engineering with dbt
+Template repository for the projects and environment of the course: Analytics engineering with dbt First project submission modeled on the greenery data model.
+Next Steps are to create a new branch and rework the source and staging models

 > Please note that this sets some environment variables so if you create some new terminals please load them again.